Anatomy murder: Legislation

 For these reasons, legislation from the 19th century on has focused on removing the motive for murder by providing legal sources of cadavers for medical research and teaching.
-In Great Britain, the Anatomy Act of 1832 provided for cheap, legal cadavers by turning over the bodies of those who died in caretaker institutions to medical schools.
-Although there were public protests at using the bodies of the poor as raw material for medical students, proponents of the Act were able to use fear of burking in order to get it passed.
+In Great Britain, the Anatomy Act 1832 provided for cheap, legal cadavers by turning over the bodies of those who died in caretaker institutions to medical schools.
+Although there were public protests at using the bodies of the poor as raw material for medical students, proponents of the act were able to use fear of burking in order to get it passed.
 The Massachusetts Anatomy Act of 1831 was also inspired by the anatomy murders.

 It is clear that the legislation reduced the demand for illegally obtained cadavers and may have acted as a deterrent against grave-robbing, as the latter practice persisted in localities without adequate provision for cadavers to dissect.
 It is likely, however, that the main deterrent against anatomy murders was the increasing sophistication of forensic science from the 19th century onward.

+Medical anthropologist Nancy Scheper-Hughes makes a comparison between the anatomy murders of the 19th century and the current organ trafficking networks. the fieldwork in ten nations, the poor are compelled to sell kidneys and other organs to wealthy customers, much like the poor were exploited for dissection during the past.
+Similar to the Burke and Hare scenario, these contemporary behaviors illustrate how the demand for medical procedures can lead to the exploitation of human bodies as commodities, particularly among the marginalized.

+There are forensic parallels too: while 19th-century anatomists were prone to blind eyes towards disreputable sources of corpses, some modern transplant centers have been known to accept knowingly organs obtained illegally.
+Such parallels suggest that the moral issues in treating bodies as commodities, first exposed by anatomy murders, remain unresolved in global medicine.